ruit/node-crowdprocess/Readme.md

 The best way to explain 'how to CrowdProcess' is to get started with an example.
 We'll assume that you already installed [crowdprocess-cli](https://github.com/CrowdProcess/crp-cli) and are currently logged in.
-You have to be logged in CrowdProcess to be able to create tasks and stream data unit ( follow the link to learn how to [login](https://github.com/CrowdProcess/crp-cli#login)).
+You have to be logged in CrowdProcess to be able to create tasks and stream data units ( follow the link to learn how to [login](https://github.com/CrowdProcess/crp-cli#login)).

 Let's begin with a very simple application.
-We have a group of string (tweets if you must) and we want to know who many  occurrences of the word 'browser' we have in each.
+We have a group of strings (tweets if you must) and we want to know how many  occurrences of the word 'browser' we have in each.
 Also, we have a lot of tweets so we'll be using CrowdProcess to speed up the count.

 We begin with a JSON array that has all the tweets: